 - 1 cup unsalted butter , at room temperature

 - 2 eggs

 - 4 packages (or ½ cup plus 3 Tablespoons) Hot Chocolate Mix (store-bought or homemade)

 - 1 teaspoon salt

 - 2 cups miniature marshmallows

-Preheat the oven to 350 degrees F. Line baking sheets with parchment paper or silicone mat.
+- Preheat the oven to 350 degrees F. Line baking sheet with parchment paper or silicone mat.

 - In a large mixing bowl, cream together the butter and sugars until light and fluffy.
 Beat in the eggs, one at a time, then blend in the vanilla.

 - In a separate medium bowl, whisk together the flour, hot chocolate mix, and baking soda and salt.
 Slowly add to the wet ingredients and mix just until combined, scraping the sides of the bowl as needed.
 Fold in the chocolate chips.

 - Use a medium cookie scoop to drop dough balls onto the prepared cookie sheet.
 Bake 7 minutes.
 Remove the cookies from the oven.
 Working quickly, carefully add 4 to 5 miniature marshmallows to the top of each cookie, and gently press.
 Return to the oven and bake an additional 3 minutes.